The Bankrate promise

 How to save on fixed and variable costs

-If you’re looking for ways to reduce your monthly expenditures, start by reducing your fixed or variable costs — or both.
+If you’re looking for ways to lower your monthly expenditures, start by reducing your fixed or variable costs — or both.
 Saving money in either category is possible, but the process for each can differ.

 No matter how much you spend each month, your expenditures include both fixed and variable expenses.
 Understanding the difference is key to planning your budget and spending your money more wisely.
-By dividing your expenses into fixed and variable categories and accounting for all of them in a monthly budget, you can get a clearer picture of where your funds are being allocated and spot opportunities to reduce costs.
+By dividing your expenses into fixed and variable categories and accounting for all of them in a monthly budget, you can get a clearer picture of where your funds are being allocated and find opportunities to reduce costs.